Burnside problem for measure preserving groups of toral homeomorphisms and for 2-groups of toral homeomorphisms: Introduction.

 Therefore, it holds that {\em ``a finitely generated periodic group of circle homeomorphisms is finite".}

 Finally, we note that, even in the circle case, the hypothesis on finiteness of the generating set is crucial: the group consisting of all rational circle rotations is periodic and infinite.

-Rebelo and Silva (see \cite{RS}) proved that any finitely generated periodic subgroup of $C^2$-symplectomorphisms of a compact 4-dimensional symplectic manifold is finite, provided that the fundamental class in $H^4 (M, Z)$ is a product of classes in $ H^1 (M, Z)$.
+Rebelo and Silva (see \cite{RS}) proved that any finitely generated periodic subgroup of $C^2$-symplectomorphisms of a compact 4-dimensional symplectic manifold is finite, provided that the fundamental class in $H^4 (M, \ZZ)$ is a product of classes in $ H^1 (M, \ZZ)$.
+Another result in \cite{RS} is the following: